The Cultural Capital of Yucatan

 Parque de la Mejorada

-We got back to Parque de la Mejorada with its heroic statue, next to the restaurant where we had dinner the night before.
+We got back to Parque de la Mejorada with its heroic statue.
 From here we went south along Calle 50, past the Arco de Dragones (Archway), which proved to be simpler than anticipated.
 Our goal was to get to the Mercado Lucas de Galvez.
 There we wanted to have lunch at a lonchería, a simple restaurant only open for lunch serving local dishes.

 The Busy Streets of Merida